bfillmer/roots/README.md

 * Newsletter: [Subscribe](http://roots.io/subscribe/)
 * Forum: [http://discourse.roots.io/](http://discourse.roots.io/)

+## Fork Changes

+* Added generic AJAX functions file and example javascript for quickly adding AJAX enabled elements to the site.

 ## Installation

 Clone the git repo - `git clone git://github.com/roots/roots.git` - or [download it](https://github.com/roots/roots/zipball/master) and then rename the directory to the name of your theme or website.
 [Install Grunt](http://gruntjs.com/getting-started), and then install the dependencies for Roots contained in `package.json` by running the following from the Roots theme directory: